 - Individualize curriculum and teaching for each child

-- Plan and teach curriculum in all content areas for young children
+- Plan and teach child-focused curriculum through play and exploration of all content areas for young children

 - Create positive relationships with children and families

 - Guide children's growth and behavior by focusing on their strengths

 - Create partnerships with families and include them in their children's education

 - Work with children who have a variety of special needs

 - PreK-2 Lead Teacher in public or private school

 - Childcare center director